User Account System

 Account data layout

-When a user registers through email, RegisterEmailAccount creates the auth.user row, seeds a profile, and stores the hashed password in auth.email_account:
+When a user registers through email, RegisterEmailAccount creates the auth.user_account row and stores the hashed password in auth.email_account:

 #[derive(Clone, PartialEq, Eq, Zeroize, ZeroizeOnDrop)]